sneaky-potato/sneaky-potato.github.io/content/blog/literature/index.md

 ## Blog

->Lol, talking about my blog in another one of my blogs, recursive literature or wot.
-Never mind
+>Lol, talking about my blog in another one of my blogs, recursive literature or wot (Related note- [How Blogs Broke The Web](https://stackingthebricks.com/how-blogs-broke-the-web/)).

 I started this blog with nothing particular in my mind.
 Main objective was to setup the website and maybe show people about what I like / do behind the screen.